 Then, in September 2013, we heard Matt Burrows playing at The Cheeky Mango and invited him to come to The Shed to record a couple of songs.
 Matt, a member of Guitarama, came along and, with stellar support by Dave Crowden and Ken Vatcher, laid down two of his original compositions, Isolation and Ritual, both of which you can listen to right here on the PBGB Blog.
 Thanks Matt !

 October 2013 saw a welcome return to The Shed by long time PBGB Family Members Colin Enright and Kevin Abbey.
-Also present was Bill Legge, who Pete had been wanting to record for years.
-Kevin Breeze joined in and we had a great time working up a recording of Sonny Boy Williamson's 'Don't Start Me Talking'.
+Also present was Bill Legge.
+Kevin Breeze joined in and we had a great time recording Sonny Boy Williamson's 'Don't Start Me Talking'.
 Welcome to the Family Bill!

 Early 2014 saw a return visit by long time PBGB Family member Colin Enright, who brought along his friend, cello player Adrian Lewis.